 S-129 datasets are typically intended to be overlays to ENC and always displayed with ENC data in the background.
 Systems that support the display of S-129 datasets should provide the user with simple functions to turn the display of S-129 datasets on and off.

-All S-129 datasets are scale independent and will therefore be usable across the entire scale range of underlying chart data for the UKCM area.
+All S-129 datasets are scale independent and will therefore be usable across the entire scale range of underlying chart data for the UKCM Operational Area.
 The various feature instances within the dataset may include scaleMinimum attributes, but these do not change the resolution or validity of the data, only whether the data should be visible at a particular display scale.

 Optionally, S-129 datasets can be viewed as overlays to a combination of ENC and S-102 datasets.
 The same requirements to allow the user to easily toggle the S-129 dataset on/off persist.